NiharG15/csci566-project/Readme.md

 1. Clone [Magenta Repo](https://github.com/tensorflow/magenta/)
 2. Replace the files in the models/music_vae directory with the files in this repository.
 3. Install using `pip install -e .`.
+4. The model can be trained using `music_vae_train.py` and trained models can be used for prediction using the class in `trained_model.py`.